sensible-hq/sensible-docs/readme-sync/v0/welcome/quickstart.md

 ![](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/images/v0/quickstart_error_4.png)

 Yes, it does.
-If you're feeling picky, try resizing the region using the green box for visual feedback, until the lower edge of the box doesn't overlapthe customer service line.
+If you're feeling picky, try resizing the region using the green box for visual feedback, until the lower edge of the box doesn't overlap the customer service line in the first PDF (auto_insurance_anyco_golden_1.pdf).

+3. Click **Publish** to save your changes to the config.

 In a production scenario, continue testing PDFs until you're confident your configs will work with the PDF document type you've defined.